-The use of knives and other edged tools are an important part of the outdoor lifestyle.
-Browning is proud of our tradition of providing fine knives and tools to help you with field dressing needs, around the camp chores, in the kitchen, for daily carry and many other uses -- as well as for specialized needs that are suited to the real world requirements of men and women today, such as for public and personal safety.
+Knives and other edged tools are an important part of the outdoor lifestyle.
+We are proud of our tradition of providing fine knives and tools to help you with field dressing needs, camp chores, for daily carry and many other uses.
 Always remember, knife safety begins with you.
-Please carefully read and understand the instructions below before using your Browning knife or edged tool -- then be sure to always follow all of the warnings and notices carefully.
+Please carefully read and understand the instructions below before using your Browning knife or edged tool.
+Be sure to always follow all of the warnings and notices carefully.

 DO NOT USE YOUR KNIFE FOR TASKS THAT REQUIRE A SPECIAL TOOL.
 Misuse of this knife can cause serious injury or even death.
 Never use your knife as a screwdriver, chisel, punch or prying lever.
 Never hammer on the blade or handle.
 Do not throw your knife or attempt to cut nails, bolts, wire or other metals.
 Misuse often results in product failure, breakage or premature wear.
 No warranty will apply to knives that appear to have been misused.

 CARRY FOLDING KNIVES IN A DEDICATED POCKET.
-The pocket should contain only the knife to prevent another object in the pocket from acting on and opening the knife without your knowledge and could cause serious injury or even death.
+The pocket should contain only the knife to prevent another object in the pocket from acting on and opening the knife without your knowledge causing serious injury or even death.

 KNIVES WITH REVERSIBLE POCKET CLIP.
 The pocket clip is installed by the manufacturer on the right side handle of the knife, specifically for right front pocket carry.
 Should you choose to carry the knife in the left front pocket, for your safety and to optimize access from the pocket, it is essential that you install the pocket clip on the opposite (left side) of the knife handle.
 Failure to follow this warning could result in serious injury to you or others.